 The available evidence consistently suggests that palliative care improves patient satisfaction relative to usual care.
-One good quality prospective cohort study13 and three RCTs, including one of good quality21 and two of fair quality,^{12,23} reported on patient satisfaction; three of these studies found higher satisfaction or a greater increase in satisfaction in the intervention group compared to controls.
-Another RCT in patients with mixed diagnoses found no difference in satisfaction between groups, likely due to small sample size.23
+One good quality prospective cohort study13 and three RCTs, including one of good quality22 and two of fair quality,^{12,24} reported on patient satisfaction; three of these studies found higher satisfaction or a greater increase in satisfaction in the intervention group compared to controls.
+Another RCT in patients with mixed diagnoses found no difference in satisfaction between groups, likely due to small sample size.24

 In a two-year study, Brumley et al. prospectively compared 161 patients enrolled in a home-based palliative program for end-of-life care and 139 who received usual care with a life expectancy of less than one year.
 Patient satisfaction was measured by the Reid-Gundlach Satisfaction with Services instrument.
 At 60 days, the satisfaction score of the intervention group was statistically significantly higher than baseline (t=-2.75, p=0.01) while the control group had no change (t=-0.5, p=0.6); statistical differences between groups were not evaluated, however.
 In a more recent RCT by the same authors, Brumley et al. evaluated the same intervention in 298 terminally ill patients using the Reid-Gundlach Satisfaction with Services instrument.
 In this study, the authors defined the rate of satisfaction as the proportion of patients reporting being "very satisfied" (score of 37 or above), and found increased rates in the intervention group at 30 days (OR=3.37 vs. controls; 95% CI, 1.42 to 8.10; p=0.006) and 90 days (OR=3.37 vs. controls; 95% CI, 0.65 to 4.96, p=0.03).
-Another study reported that patients receiving early palliative care had significantly greater satisfaction at four months as measured on the FAMCARE-P16 (+3.7 vs. -2.4 for control, p<0.0001); sensitivity analyses also revealed similar results.
-In the study of the same and the proportion of the patients received and t
+Another study reported that patients receiving early palliative care had significantly improved satisfaction at four months as measured on the FAMCARE-P16 (+3.7 vs. -2.4 for control, p<0.0001); sensitivity analyses also revealed similar results.22

-It is difficult to compare patient satisfaction results according to study population, intervention timing, or type of service because only one study21 described early palliative care intervention in cancer patients and only one23 is considered to be generalist palliative care.
+It is difficult to compare patient satisfaction results according to study population, intervention timing, or type of service because only one study22 described an early palliative care intervention in cancer patients and only one24 is considered to be generalist palliative care.